CIumsy/AI_Plastic_Detector/README.md

 ## Usage

-To use the AI Plastic Detector, navigate to the link: https://aiplasticdetector.streamlit.app/

-Alternatively, to run the application locally, follow these steps:
+To use the AI Plastic Detector, follow these steps:

 1. **Run the detection script**:
     ```bash